|

 Data Collection/Analysis Techniques (selected): Log analyses (keystrokes and Web server), basic experimental design, statistical analyses, regression analyses and multi-dimensional scaling.

-User Research Methods (selected): Contextual inquiry, focus groups, interviews, scenarios, surveys, heuristic evaluation, and naturalistic observation.
+User Research Methods (selected): Focus groups, interviews, scenarios, surveys, field studies.

 See CRM scenarios, ePlace scenarios, Portkey studies, Portholes study, CSCW 2000 Video CD.